HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 #### Format

 The API generates expression matrices in three formats: `loom`, `mtx` and `csv`.
 From the [loom](http://loompy.org/) documentation page, the format is "an efficient file format for large omics datasets", enabling the storage of large expression matrices with metadata and also supports many popular data processing programming languages.
 For these reasons, `loom` is the service's default and most performant format.
-The `mtx` format adheres to the [10x feature-barcode matrix specification](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices) to enable compatibility with `scanpy` and `seurat` 10X methods. `csv` is supported as a raw text format for which performance may not be optimized for.
+The `mtx` format adheres to the [10x feature-barcode matrix specification](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices) to enable compatibility with 10X methods from `scanpy` and `Seurat`. `csv` is supported as a raw text format for which performance may not be optimized.

 #### Feature